 Some genera, such as Hemiargus, get represented by only one species, the Ceraunus Blue (Hemiargus ceraunus).

 Fairly common in the south, it flies wherever legumes, the larval host plant, grow.
 Its small size makes it easy to miss in the field.Reakirk's Blue

 Reakirt's Blue (Echinargus isola), another of the single species genera, inhabits grasslands, riparian areas and desert regions of the Midwest, south through Texas, and the lower Rocky Mountain states.

 The first image in the composite on the right highlights some small characteristic black spots on the bottom of the wings.

 Unlike some of the endangered blue butterflies, Reakirt's are a fairly adaptable species.

-The Cassius Blue (Leptotes cassius), one of two native Leptotes species, inhabits Southeast grasslands.
+The Cassius Blue (Leptotes cassius), second picture in the composite, one of two native Leptotes species, inhabits Southeast grasslands.